atreides1/starshine-writing-app/README.md

 # Starshine
 A space for distraction-free writing

-(todo: export to word, settings, wc, add new chapters)
+(todo: export to word, layout)

+nice to have: wc, export to html, delete indiv sections, editable tabs